Protect Your Adsense Earnings By Preventing Invalid Clicks

 Invalid clicks also include clicking on your own ads.
 That’s an absolute no-no. If you accidentally click on one of your ads, close the window instantly, then kick yourself.

 Another cause of invalid clicks is if you pay people to click on your ads.
-Never ever do this.
+Never do this.

-But the most common type of bad click behavior is when someone intentionally and repeatedly clicks on your ads.
+However, the most common type of bad click behavior is when someone intentionally and repeatedly clicks on your ads.
 They are sometimes called Adsense click-bombers.
 Often driven by spite or jealousy, they try to get you suspended and deprive you of your income.

 Another form of click-bombing is click-bot traffic.
 These people use software to hit your site continuously, which can result in invalid traffic or clicks.

-Lastly is how you get traffic to your site.
+Lastly, is how you get traffic to your site.
 Adsense prefers organic search engine traffic from Google, Bing, Yahoo, and other search engines.
 While social media traffic can help your earnings a little, it shouldn’t be your primary source of traffic.

 But the biggest traps are using link schemes, directory sites, and low-quality ad networks to increase your traffic quickly.